 Make Microsoft Teams Magically Appear One Day

-Making Microsoft Teams suddenly appear one day when users log into their machine is a really bad way to deploy it.
-This may seem obvious, but we have seen it over and over again with countless organizations rolling it out this way.
+Making Microsoft Teams suddenly appear one day when users log into their machines is a really bad way to deploy it.
+This may seem obvious, but we have seen it repeatedly with countless organizations rolling it out this way.
 This might work for a small and targeted piece of software but for something as complex and powerful as Microsoft Teams, it doesn’t.

-Now, this may be a bit too cumbersome and/or expensive, so a combination of generic training for Microsoft Teams features as well as custom training for for some fo the specific capabilities that you have deployed can be a good way to go.
+Now, this may be a bit too cumbersome and/or expensive, so a combination of generic training for Microsoft Teams features as well as custom training for some of the specific capabilities that you have deployed can be a good way to go.

 A great thing about Microsoft Teams is that you can use it to help people train, reinforcing the power of the tool.
 Having an organization-wide Team that is dedicated to training can be incredibly useful if you set up different channels where users can ask questions and get quick answers.

-Not Providing Any Options During Your Microsoft Teams Roll-Out
+Not Providing Any Options During Your Microsoft Adoption

 Your organization isn’t going to magically just start using Microsoft Teams one day.
-Every organization, regardless of industry, size or culture, will follow the technology adoption life cycle.
+Regardless of industry, size, or culture, every organization will follow the technology adoption life cycle.
 Don’t think that you are different, because you aren’t (unless you are an organization of one).

 Be sure that you can cater to the different categories:

-- Innovators: Provide access to Microsoft Teams early on and let them make mistakes.
-They won’t really mind as long as they can use the tool, and they typically try to work out any kinks themselves.
+• Innovators: Provide access to Microsoft Teams early on and let them make mistakes.
+They won’t mind as long as they can use the tool, and they typically try to work out any kinks themselves.

 Work Smarter in Microsoft Teams with Orchestry